 Italy is a beautiful country, and the city of Venice is a gorgeous and super popular travel destination.
 I recently visited and loved everything about this floating city – the canals offer majestic views, the traditional Italian architecture has been preserved throughout the city, there are lots of wonderful sights, and the availability of pizza and gelato daily is amazing!

 While everyone tells you what you should do when you’re in Venice, I thought it would be helpful to tell you some tips for visiting Venice BEFORE you go.
 If you’re not from Europe, you’ll find that there are lots of things that differ from the USA and other countries.
-Here are some facts about Venice and a few things to know when visiting Venice, Italy.
+If you are visiting Italy for the first time, here are some facts about Venice and a few things to know when visiting Venice, Italy.

-10 Things To Know When Visiting Venice, Italy For The First Time
+10 Things To Know When Visiting Venice For The First Time

 1. You do not need to know how to speak Italian